Hot and Cold: Melting Points for Common Baking Ingredients

-When you think of molasses and honey, you probably think of Memaw’s cookies over clogged pipes and industrial concrete blankets.
-Well, welcome to Powerblanket, where new applications for our electric blankies pop up like daisies.
+Welcome to Powerblanket, where new applications for our electric blankies pop up like daisies.
 Customers including…bakeries?
 There is a long list of common baking ingredients that congeal, harden, thicken, freeze, or crystallize as temperatures drop.
-Coming from a perspective of manufacturers, packaging, and shipping, this can be a problem.
-They need heat to keep them liquid and transportable.
-Check out some of the melting points of common baking ingredients.
+Many ingredients need heat to keep them liquid and transportable.
+What is the melting point of common baking ingredients?

 Honey is made of different complex and simple sugars, water, vitamins, antioxidants, enzymes, and minerals.
 These different parts lead it to eventually crystallize, which is an issue in bulk.
 To help you visualize, imagine having a 55 gallon barrel full of honey you have to bottle and ship out.
 If that entire honey drum has crystallized due to cold weather, are you going to scoop it out with a spoon and hand-squish it into every bottle?
 That would be both sticky and inefficient.
 The same goes for other products that harden or thicken and aren’t liquid enough to be poured or pumped.